-If your child becomes ill while at school, first aid is available from designated First Aiders.
+If your child becomes ill while at school, first aid is available from our Student Wellbeing Co-ordinator and/or designated First Aiders.
 If they or the relevant Senior Learning Pastoral Supervisor consider that your child is too unwell to remain in school, you will be contacted.
 No child will be sent home unless there is an adult to receive them.
 In more serious cases of illness or accident, you will be informed as soon as possible and, if necessary, an ambulance will be summoned.

-The School Nurse should be informed of any health problems your child may suffer from e.g. diabetes, asthma, epilepsy, and of any condition that will affect participation in school activities.
+The Student Wellbeing Co-ordinator should be informed of any health problems your child may suffer from e.g. diabetes, asthma, epilepsy, and of any condition that will affect participation in school activities.